jrock3/demos-node/README.md

-# hello-express
+# node-team-api
-A server that serves a webpage, its resources, and some data
+A simple API app built on Node and Express.